Radar picket: Kammhuber Line

 The Kammhuber Line was the Allied name given to the German night air defense system established in July 1940 by Colonel Josef Kammhuber.
 The first version of the Line consisted of a series of 'boxes' of radar stations with overlapping coverage, layered three deep from Denmark to the middle of France, each covering a zone about 32 km long (north-south) and 20 km wide (east-west).
 Each station consisted of a control center with a FuMG A1 Freya radar with a range of about 100 km and a directed searchlight for the night fighters.
 Later versions of the Line added two Würzburg-Riese radars, with a range of about 30 km.
 Unlike the early-warning Freya, Würzburgs were accurate (and complex) tracking radars.
 One Würzburg would lock onto the target as soon as the Freya picked it up, and the second Würzburg would lock onto the night fighter as soon as it entered the box, thereby allowing controllers to get continual readings of the positions of both planes.

 The Line was very effective against early RAF Bomber Command tactics.
 However, on the night of 30/31 May 1942 in its 1,000 plane raid against Cologne, Bomber Command introduced the use of the bomber stream.
 The concentration of bombers through a few of the boxes resulted in the defenses being overwhelmed.
 In response, the Germans converted their ground radar into a radar network, which would follow the path of the British bombers, while a controller directed the night fighters into the stream.
 Measure and counter measure continued until October 1944, when German defenses were no longer able to respond to Germany's deteriorating situation.

 Kriegsmarine

-From 1943 Nazi Germany's Kriegsmarine operated several radar-equipped night fighter guide ships (Nachtjagdleitschiffe), including the NJL Togo. which was equipped with a Freya radar for early warning and a Würzburg-Riese gun laying radar, plus night fighter communications equipment.
+From 1943 Nazi Germany's Kriegsmarine operated 2 radar-equipped night fighter guide ships (Nachtjagdleitschiffe), including the NJL Togo. which was equipped with a Freya radar for early warning and a Würzburg-Riese gun laying radar, plus night fighter communications equipment.
 From October 1943, Togo cruised the Baltic Sea under the operational control of the Luftwaffe.
 In March 1944, after the three great Soviet bombing raids on Helsinki, she arrived in the Gulf of Finland to provide night fighter cover for Tallinn and Helsinki.
+The other one was the Kreta, ex-French Ile de Beauté, sunk in Sept.1943.